Social Media

 “Now is the time for bots!”

-The automated bot helps both buyers and sellers peruse Trove Market to find amazing items nearby – also helping individuals sell items faster – as part of a global trend that is moving towards conversational commerce, new phenomenon that sees people using messaging apps to interact with service providers.
+The automated bot helps both buyers and sellers peruse Trove Market to find amazing items nearby – also helping individuals sell items faster – as part of a global trend that is moving towards conversational commerce, a new phenomenon that sees people using messaging apps to interact with service providers.
 One example is Uber’s integration with Facebook Messenger, which allows individuals to hail rides and provide arrival updates from within their chat window.

 “We are super excited that key major chat platforms are opening up their APIs,” Wang continues.
 “People are used to interacting via Chats.
 As we see it, webpages came first, then there were apps, and now it is the time for bots.”